pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/09_Upgrade_Notes/01_Witin_V4.md

 ## Upgrade notes for 4.0.1
 #### Composer
-As of 4.0.1 composer is a dependency of pimcore.
+As of 4.0.1 composer is a dependency of Pimcore.
 Please ensure composer is installed properly (in PATH) on the system.

 There was also a bug in the updater prior 4.0.1 which caused the corruption of the composer.json and autoload class map.
 If you encounter any problems please try the following on the command line: